Deabute/plan-client/docs/Contributing/Open_Roles.md

 ## Basic Qualifications

-- Currently our dev environment required a basic understanding of HTML, JS, and CSS (in the form of Svelte)
+- Currently, our dev environment required a basic understanding of HTML, JS, and CSS (in the form of Svelte)
-- Will need to be able to set up vscode, git, node, npm, and Deabute Plan
+- Will need to be able to set up VScode, git, node, npm, and Deabute Plan
-- Be able to reference Bootstrap 5 and git/github documentation.
+- Be able to reference Bootstrap 5 and git/GitHub documentation.

 ### Volunteer expectations

-- Volunteers are only expected to make 1 to 2 Pull Request a week on incremental changes / improvements
+- Volunteers are only expected to make 1 to 2 Pull Request a week on incremental changes/improvements
 - Can role over extra commits to an inactive week to continue tenure
 - Along with role over can take up to 3 weeks off, over the period of a year to continue tenure
 - Have curiosity